Chapter 16.20

 Upon completion of the master development plan or rezoning of property, the developer shall file a completed preliminary plat application, which includes a proposed preliminary plat, all required supporting materials and the required application fee at least 28 calendar days before the planning commission meeting at which a hearing on the application is requested.

 C. Staff Report.
 The planning director shall prepare, or contract with appropriate professionals for the preparation of, a written report that explains how, in the professional opinion of the planning director or the contractors, the proposed development complies, or fails to comply, with state statutes, this title or other city ordinances.
-Upon completion, but not less than five working days before the scheduled hearing, a draft report shall be transmitted to the developer and to the planning commission.
+Upon completion, but not less than four working days before the scheduled hearing, a draft report shall be transmitted to the developer and to the planning commission.
 These reports will also be placed on file for public review with the application materials.
 In the event that the city contracts with professionals for assistance, the costs of report preparation shall be added to the application fee required for preliminary plats.